What is the Dukan diet?

 During the initial, very restrictive phase you can expect to lose weight quite quickly which of course acts as a great motivator.
 The diet is especially attractive for those who don’t like counting calories and prefer a more prescriptive way of eating because it sets out exactly what you can have.

 Unlike Atkins, the Dukan diet restricts fat and omits vegetables completely in the first phase, with a gradual re-introduction of some fruit, veg and carbs in the subsequent phases of the diet.
-Some reports suggest the stabilisation phase - the last of the four phases – is the one that causes the most problems.
+It is thought that the stabilisation phase - the last of the four phases – is the one that causes the most problems.
 That’s because it’s hard to re-introduce a wider selection of food, without putting weight back on, and many followers find it difficult to stick to the dedicated weekly “protein day”.

-As a result of following a low-carb diet people sometimes experience the following:
+As a result of following a restrictive, low-carb diet people sometimes experience the following:

 - Lack of energy, fatigue and dizziness because of the low levels of carbs